 The three main types of asbestos typically used in building work were:

 Chrysotile (white asbestos).
 The most commonly used type of asbestos due to its high flexibility and heat resistant properties.
 It was ideal for use in Plaster/cement and roofing materials Vinyl Floor Coverings and Textured Coatings

 Amosite (brown asbestos).
 Very strong and highly heat-resistant, it was commonly used in Insulation Board, Insulation, cement sheeting, plumbing and electrical insulation.

 Crocidolite (blue asbestos).
 One of the most harmful forms of asbestos, it was often used in spray-on coatings, pipe insulation, plastics and cement products.

 You have a legal duty to manage the risk from asbestos or a duty to co-operate with whoever manages that risk if you:

 Manage non-domestic premises which may contain asbestos

 Have responsibility for non-domestic premises which may contain asbestos

 Are responsible for common parts of domestic premises like hall and lift areas in flats

-An Asbestos Management Survey is legally required to be carried out in all non-domestic properties and this allows day-to-day works to be carried out safely.
+An Asbestos Management Survey is legally required for all UK non-domestic properties and is intended to allow day-to-day maintenance and works to be carried out safely.